turbot/flowpipe-mod-gcp-thrifty/compute/docs/correct_one_compute_instances_exceeding_max_age.md

 This pipeline allows you to specify a single compute instance and then either send a notification or attempt to perform a predefined corrective action.

-Whilst it is possible to utilise this pipeline standalone, it is usually called from the [correct_compute_instances_long_running pipeline](https://hub.flowpipe.io/mods/turbot/gcp_thrifty/pipelines/gcp_thrifty.pipeline.correct_compute_instances_long_running).
+Whilst it is possible to utilise this pipeline standalone, it is usually called from the [correct_compute_instances_exceeding_max_age pipeline](https://hub.flowpipe.io/mods/turbot/gcp_thrifty/pipelines/gcp_thrifty.pipeline.correct_compute_instances_exceeding_max_age).